-Science Education (BS) Learning Outcomes Developed by the Interstate Teacher Assessment and Support Consortium (InTASC) and adopted by Wisconsin Department of Public Instruction (DPI) (InTASC) and adopted by Wisconsin Department of Public Instruction (DPI) LEARNER DEVELOPMENT - The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and the teacher designs and implements developmentally appropriate and challenging learning experiences.
-LEARNING DIFFERENCES - The teacher uses understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards.
-LEARNING ENVIRONMENTS - The teacher works with others to create environments that support individual and collaborative learning and that encourage positive social interaction, active engagement in learning, and self-motivation.
-CONTENT KNOWLEDGE - The teacher understands the central concepts, tools of inquiry, and structures of the discipline(s) he or she teaches and creates learning experiences that make these aspects of the discipline accessible and meaningful for learners to assure mastery of the content.
-APPLICATION OF CONTENT - The teacher understands how to connect concepts and use differing perspectives to engage learners in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues.
-ASSESSMENT - The teacher understands and uses multiple methods of assessment to engage learners in their own growth, to monitor learner progress, and to guide the teacher's and learner's decision making.
-PLANNING FOR INSTRUCTION - The teacher plans instruction that supports every student in meeting rigorous learning goals by drawing upon knowledge of content areas, curriculum, crossdisciplinary skills, and pedagogy, as well as knowledge of learners and the community context.
-INSTRUCTIONAL STRATEGIES - The teacher understands and uses a variety of instru LEADERSHIP AND COLLABORATION - The teacher seeks appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other school professionals, and community members to ensure learner growth, and to advance the profession.
-VITERBO STANDARD - The teacher demonstrates personal qualities and values which reflect the Franciscan values identified in the Viterbo University teacher education conceptual framework. ,
+Science Education (BS) Learning Outcomes Developed by the Interstat te Teacher Assessment and Support Consortium Wisconsin Department of Public Instruction (DPI) LEARNER DEVELOI grow and develop, development vary in linguistic, social, em designs and implem challenging learning.
+LEARNING DIFFER individual difference ensure inclusive lea meet high standard.
+LEARNING ENVIRG create environment learning and that engagement in lear.
+CONTENT KNOWL concepts, tools of in she teaches and creaspects of the discipassure mastery of the APPLICATION of a connect concepts a in critical thinking, crelated to authentic.
+ASSESSMENT-The of assessment to enlearner progress, and making.
+PLANNING FOR IN supports every stude drawing upon known disciplinary skills, and and the community.
+INSTRUCTIONAL sa variety of instructing deep understanding build skills to apply.
+PROFESSIONAL LE teacher engages in continually evaluate her choices and act professionals, and the needs of each learn.
+LEADERSHIP AND appropriate leaders for student learning other school profes PMENT - The teacher understands how learners recognizing that patterns of learning and individually within and across the cognitive, notional, and physical areas, and the teacher nents developmentally appropriate and gexperiences.
+ENCES - The teacher uses understanding of es and diverse cultures and communities to rining environments that enable each learner to is.
+DIMMENTS - The teacher works with others to is that support individual and collaborative incourage positive social interaction, active ining, and self-motivation.
+EDGE - The teacher understands the central inquiry, and structures of the discipline(s) he or eates learning experiences that make these poline accessible and meaningful for learners to the content.
+CONTENT - The teacher understands how to not use differing perspectives to engage learners creativity, and collaborative problem solving is local and global issues.
+In teacher understands and uses multiple methods angage learners in their own growth, to monitor and to guide the teacher's and learner's decision.
+ISTRUCTION - The teacher plans instruction that lent in meeting rigorous learning goals by wiedge of content areas, curriculum, crossing pedagogy, as well as knowledge of learners of context.
+ETRATEGIES - The teacher understands and uses ional strategies to encourage learners to develop go for content areas and their connections and to knowledge in meaningful ways.
+EARNING AND ETHICAL PRACTICE - The ongoing professional learning, uses evidence to his/her practice, particularly the effects of his/ions on others (learners, families, other he community), and adapts practice to meet the error of the profession.
+VITERBO STANDA and values which re RD - The teacher demonstrates personal qualities effect the Franciscan values identified in the eacher education conceptual framework.